CodyBonner/reading-notes/Class02.md

 The first and most important thing to look for in a text editor is do you enjoy using the text editor?

 Key Features:
-1. Code Completion
+1. Code Completion: While typing this will give suggestions based on what you have typed saving time.
-2. Syntax Highlighting
+2. Syntax Highlighting: Just as it says, it highlights text making it more noticeable and easier to edit
-3. A nice variety of themes
+3. A nice variety of themes: Allows user friendly environment and makes the editor feel more like you.
-4. The ability to choose from a healthy selection of extensions available when needed
+4. The ability to choose from a healthy selection of extensions available when needed: Allows for a variety of plugins to tailor the editor to your specific needs as the writer.

 **What do the following commands do?**